-- (a) Notwithstanding section 9.8, and pursuant to the procedures set forth in section 9.7, the State Gaming Agency may adopt regulations governing matters encompassed in sections 6.0, 7.0, and 9.1 under the following circumstances: - (1) The State Gaming Agency may adopt regulations that apply to the Tribe and its Gaming Operation regarding any aspect of the Gaming Operation that is not addressed by a regulation of the Tribal Gaming Agency or when the regulation of the Tribal Gaming Agency is deemed by the State Gaming Agency to be ineffective, where such regulation is reasonably necessary to address an issue specific to the Tribe's Gaming Operation, rather than applicable uniformly to tribal gaming operations statewide, as long as the regulations are not inconsistent with the terms of this Compact. - (2) In circumstances that present an imminent threat to public health or safety, the State Gaming Agency may adopt a regulation under this section 9.6 that becomes effective immediately.
+- (a) Pursuant to the procedures set forth in section 9.7, the State Gaming Agency may adopt regulations governing matters encompassed in sections 6.0, 7.0 and 9.1 under the following circumstances: - (1) The State Gaming Agency may adopt regulations that apply to any aspect of the Gaming Operation that is not addressed by a regulation of the Tribal Gaming Agency as long as the regulations are not inconsistent with the terms of this Compact. - (2) The State Gaming Agency may adopt regulations that apply to any subjects covered by sections 6.0, 7.0 and 9.1, when it deems that the regulations adopted by the Tribal Gaming Agency in connection with the subject are ineffective in addressing it, as long as the regulations are not inconsistent with the terms of this Compact. - (3) In circumstances that present an imminent threat to public health or safety, the State Gaming Agency may adopt a regulation that becomes effective immediately, regardless of whether the Tribe or Tribal Gaming Agency has enacted a regulation on the subject and regardless of whether the tribal regulation is deemed ineffective.
 Any such regulation shall be accompanied by a detailed, written description of the exigent circumstances, and shall be submitted immediately to the Tribal Gaming Agency.
-A regulation adopted by the State Gaming Agency pursuant to this subdivision shall be subject to the provisions governing arbitration under subdivision (d) of section 9.7. - (b) Chapter 3.5 (commencing with section 11340) of part 1 of division 3 of title 2 of the California Government Code does not apply to regulations adopted by the State Gaming Agency under this section or section 9.8.
+A regulation adopted by the State Gaming Agency pursuant to this subdivision shall be subject to the provisions governing arbitration under subdivision (d) of section 9.7. - (b) Chapter 3.5 (commencing with section 11340) of Part 1 of Division 3 of Title 2 of the California Government Code does not apply to regulations adopted by the State Gaming Agency under this section.